 Capital One® Spark® Cash for Business

-The Capital One® Spark® Cash for Business card gets you an unlimited 2% cash back on all purchases, as well as a $500 cash bonus if you spend $4,500 in the first three months.
+The Capital One® Spark® Cash for Business card gets you an unlimited 2% cash back on all purchases.
+With the sign-up bonus, you can earn a $500 cash bonus when you spend $5,000 in the first 3 months of opening your account, and an additional $1,500 when you spend $50,000 total in first 6 months.
 The $95 annual fee is waived for the first year of card ownership, and you can get employee cards at no additional cost.
 Tax season should also be a breeze because you can download your credit card records easily and securely to multiple different formats including Quickbooks™ and Excel.